edpken/.github/profile/README.md

  If you are interested in making games with Unity, creating applications, creating websites, maintaining web servers, etc.

-please come and join us.
+Please come and join us.
 ```

 ## Our Mottto